 Our goal: For faculty to regularly discuss within their departments their ongoing assessment initiatives, and document those activities (and their results, and their follow-up plans) on WEAVE.

 Beginning in September 2011, St. John’s University partnered with Digication, a company that provides electronic portfolios for students.
-The incoming freshman class was given digital portfolios and we will continue to provide students with such portfolios until, within the next four to five years, every St. John’s student has one.

 An ePortfolio is a collection of academic material and accomplishments that a student gathers and places online. ePortfolios have become increasingly common at all levels of education, especially in high schools and colleges.
 Students use ePortfolios to showcase their intellectual achievements, as well as present themselves academically and professionally to outside audiences.
 In many areas the ePortfolio is fast replacing the conventional resume as the means by which students apply for jobs or graduate programs.